+The architecture of the DSS can be seen in Figure 42.
 The DSS will be implemented as a set of tools that can be used to implement the front-end and the back end parts and that can be configured and tailored for the different experiments and experimental areas.

 In LHCb the DSS toolkit will be deployed not only in the underground area (UX85) but also in the surface for the gas building (SG8) and the main experiment building (SX8).
-The DSS scope is described in Figure 44.
+The DSS geographical distribution is shown in Figure 43.